-The Program of Basic Studies, designed for new students who need additional preparation for college study, involves developmental coursework in reading and writing (ENG 14), mathematics (MAT 17), and science (SCI 12).
+The Program of Basic Studies, designed for new students who need additional preparation for college study, involves developmental coursework in reading and writing (ENG 14) and mathematics (MAT 17).
 Developmental courses must be included in the student's first semester of study.
 Developmental coursework should be completed by the end of the freshman year.

 When enrollment in developmental courses is prescribed by placement test results, the courses become prerequisites to degree requirements and must be completed satisfactorily, with a C- or better, prior to enrolling in corresponding college-level coursework.
 Developmental courses are considered foundational or preparatory.
 They are given for transcript credit and are factored into the student's grade point average.
 They also count for full-time status and financial aid purposes, but they do not count toward degree program requirements.
 Developmental courses require attendance and may not be waived.
-Students who test into a developmental course must complete this course in order to be eligible for graduation. ★ ccuplacer® WritePlacer Triting Test - waived for students submitting SAT critical reading scores of 500 or higher 1-4 ENG 14 Required - ENG 101 is NOT allowed 5-8 ENG 101 - unless reading score is below 67; then ENG 14 is required Honors Eng 101 is recommended for students with SAT critical reading score of 560 or higher ccuplacer® eading Test - waived for students submitting SAT critical reading scores of 500 or higher 20-66 .ENG 14 Required - ENG 101 is NOT allowed irrespective of WritePlacer score 20-66 ENG 14 Required - ENG 101 is NOT allowed irrespective of WritePlacer score 67-120 College Level Reading Honors History is recommended for students with reading scores of 78 or higher M-Presque Isle Science Test - aived for students submitting SAT critical reading and math scores of 500 or higher 0-39SCI 12 Required - Corequisite MAT 17 (if required) 0-39SCI 12 Required - Corequisite MAT 17 (if required) 40-75College Level Science ccuplacer® Math Tests - waived for students submitting SAT math scores of 500 or higher++; however, students considering majors in math or science should request to sit in for the College Level Math Test.
+Students who test into a developmental course must complete this course in order to be eligible for graduation. \\

-Guide to test scores and placement effective June 2010
+Guide to test scores and placement

-SCORE RANGES COURSE PLACEMENT
+TEST SCORE RANGES COURSE PLACEMENT